Brisbane Broncos: Beginnings (1988–1991)

 Leading up to the 1990 season, Brisbane recruited Kevin Walters from Canberra.
 However, the biggest news was the decision of Bennett to remove Lewis as club captain on the basis that he wasn't a good trainer or teammate, with Miles resuming the captaincy of the side.
 While the move was controversial, it seemed to have the desired effect, as the Broncos finished the season in 2nd, qualifying for their maiden finals series.
 Their finals debut was an upset 26–16 loss to the Penrith Panthers in the major Preliminary Semi, before they beat Manly 12–4 in the Minor Semi to qualify for a Preliminary Final showdown with Canberra.
 With a spot in the Grand Final on the line, Brisbane collapsed in sensational fashion at the Sydney Football Stadium (SFS), losing 32–4.
 Lewis, still upset about Bennett's treatment of his captaincy, left the club to go to the Gold Coast.
-He was replaced by Trevor Gilmeister, who joined from the Eastern Suburbs Roosters.
+He was replaced by Trevor Gillmeister, who joined from the Eastern Suburbs Roosters.
 Unfortunately, Brisbane endured their worst season to date in 1991, spending just 2 weeks total inside the Top 5 and hovering around 10th for much of the year before a 5-game winning streak saw them finish 7th, just a solitary draw outside a playoff for 5th place.